T-Mobile vs. Verizon Review 2021

 Verizon perks

-We think the advantage goes to Verizon for perks, but it really comes down to what you prefer: The Mandalorian or The Witcher, Apple Music or in-flight service.
+We think the advantage goes to Verizon for perks, but it really comes down to what you prefer: The Mandalorian or Black Mirror, Apple Music or in-flight service.

 Recap: Should you choose Verizon or T-Mobile?

-If you’ve been keeping track so far, you’ll know it’s basically a dead tie between T-Mobile and Verizon.
-The main thing you should take away from this is that both providers are excellent—you can’t go wrong.
+It's basically a dead tie between T-Mobile and Verizon.
+The main thing you should take away from this is that both providers are excellent and you can’t go wrong with either.

-But here are a few specific examples of when it might make sense to choose one provider over the other.
+But there are a few reasons it might make sense to choose one over the other.

 When should you pick Verizon or T-Mobile?

-- Data hogs: Pick Verizon.
-Verizon has a whopping 75 GB data cap, which beats out T-Mobile’s 50 GB data cap.
-You can go nuts with data on Verizon.
+• Data hogs: Pick T-Mobile.
+T-Mobiles Go5G Plus plan has no data cap, which obviously beats out Verizon's 50 GB data cap.
+You can go nuts with data on T-Mobile.

-- Travelers: Pick T-Mobile.
-T-Mobile gives you unlimited text and data in most countries.
-You also get free in-flight texting and Wi-Fi.
+• Travelers: Pick T-Mobile.
+Both carriers give you unlimited text and data in most countries, but with T-Mobile, you'll also get free in-flight texting and Wi-Fi.

 Sources